gabriel4649/JMdictDB/README.txt

 ------------
-The code is developed and tested on Microsoft Windows 2000, Fedora Core 6, and Debian, with either Apache (on Unix/Linux) of IIS (on MS Windows) as a web server.
+The code is developed and tested on Microsoft Windows 2000, Fedora Core 6, and Debian, with either Apache (on Unix/Linux) or IIS (on MS Windows) as a web server.
 The webserver should be configured to run Perl CGI scripts.

-Some additional Perl modules are also needed (install using CPAN on Unix/Linux or Activestate's PPM on Windows).
+Some additional Perl modules are also needed (may be installed using CPAN on Unix/Linux or Activestate's PPM on Windows).
 Version numbers are the versions currently in use in the author's development environment -- the software may work fine with earlier or later versions, but this has not been